spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 <!-- UPDATE!!! -->
 buh we need the orientation stuff

+At this step, the wall lines have been turned into line segments that represent the real positions of the walls on the mat.

 We have 5 possible categories of Walls: Left, Center, Right, Back, and Unknown.
-If the wall is horizontal relative to the car, it is categorized as a center or back wall depending on if it is in front or in the back.
-If the wall is vertical, it is categorized as a left wall or right wall depending on if it is to the left or to the right.
+If the wall is perpendicular relative to the driving direction, it is categorized as a center or back wall depending on if it is in front or in the back of the car.
+If the wall is parellel to the driving direction, it is categorized as a left wall or right wall depending on if it is to the left or to the right of the car.

-Now, depending on how slanted the wall is, we can calculate our car direction.
-For example, if the center wall is tilted 5 degrees to the right, we know our car is also tilted 5 degrees.
+Now, depending on how slanted the wall is, we can calculate our car orientation.
+For example, if the center wall is tilted 5 degrees to the right, we know our car is also tilted 5 degrees to the left in addition to the current orientation.

+The car orientation is thus updated.

 ***